ABOUT THE MURAL

 Gabe appreciates the strong female role his sister, mother, and grandmother played in his upbringing, and this comes through in the portraiture on the silos.
 The portraits represent the original agriculturalists from this region - the Native American women and children who played a significant role in planting and maintaining the vast corn fields that historically lined the banks of the Maumee river from Toledo to Fort Wayne, IN.

-The models used for these images are from three different Tribes - The Miami Tribe of Oklahoma, The Shawnee Tribe, and Lakota Tribe.
+The models used for these images are from three different Tribes - The Miami Tribe of Oklahoma, The Shawnee Tribe, and the Dakota Tribe.
 We chose living models from tribes to reinforce the fact that Native Americans are not a people from the past but exist in vibrant communities today.
-Many of the tribes who considered this region home were forcibly relocated in the mid 19th century and reside west of the Mississippi today.
+Many of the tribes who considered this region home were forcibly relocated in the mid-19th century and reside west of the Mississippi today.

 ABOUT THE PORTRAITS